antulik/motorcycle-exercises/parking-lot/1-normal-stop-straight.md

 ![](../images/parking-1.svg)

-Accelerate straight ahead across the parking lot between **15-20 mph** (shift to second gear).
+Accelerate straight ahead across the parking lot between **25-30 km/h** (shift to second gear).
 Begin to slow down and downshift at the first marker.
-Try to come to a smooth nonskidding stop with your front tire next to the last marker.
+Try to come to a smooth non-skidding stop with your front tire next to the last marker.

 ## Coaching Tips